BrNi05/parallax/README.md

 # Parallax Technical Analysis Package

-A 2+1 component technical analysis tool collection.<br />
+A 2+1 component technical analysis tool collection for traders.<br />
 It consits of Parallax Main (PX) and Parallax Extension (PX-E) open-source scripts, and the TradingView built-in Volume indicator as a basic extension.<br />
 Written in PineScript, and can be used on TradingView.
-Just copy and paste the code, and add the Volume indicator from the built-in library.<br />
+Just copy and paste the codes, and add the Volume indicator from the built-in library.<br />

 ## Parallax Main Functions